Dealing with Anxiety in Addiction Recovery

 You need to talk to somebody about your anxiety.
 It is almost guaranteed to lighten the load.
 Even simply stating to someone that you are feeling anxious helps to quell your anxiety.

 I’m not talking about fancy therapists, here.
-Tell a friend, a family member, your spouse.
+Tell a friend, a family member, your spouse or someone in recovery.
 Simply talk them through how you’ve been feeling, why you think you’re stressed out, and how it is affecting you.
 A support group, your sponsor, or any local community mental health organisation could be a great start.

 It will make your anxiety seem more manageable.
 As it becomes more manageable, you may be able to view things more objectively.
 This will take a lot of stress away from choices and decisions that may have otherwise seemed daunting.